-Be careful when you purge individually for a slice because if there is a change of content at the source, it may be inconsistent in the cache.
+Be careful when you purge for a slice individually, because if there is a change of content at the origin, it may be inconsistent in the cache.

-You must consult the custom format of your cache key to run the Cache Key Purge.
+You need to refer to the custom format of your cache key to run the Cache Key Purge.